The Foxes Rock

 Overview

-The Foxes Rock rises to 404 metres (1 325 ft) in the Cooley‑Gullion range of County Louth, offering one of the most photographed panoramas on Ireland’s east coast.
-From the summit you can sweep your gaze across the shimmering waters of Carlingford Lough, the historic village of Omeath, and the distant outline of Dundalk Bay.
-The hill is set amid a patchwork of rolling pasture, limestone outcrops and native woodland, making it a favourite spot for nature lovers, photographers and anyone seeking a quick escape from the road.
+The Foxes Rock rises to 404 metres (1,325 ft) in the Cooley–Gullion range of County Louth, delivering one of the most reliable panoramic views on Ireland’s east coast.
+From the rugged gabbro summit, the landscape unfolds in distinct layers: the silver waters of Carlingford Lough to the south, the red-brick silhouette of Omeath to the east, and the sweeping curve of Dundalk Bay beyond.
+Set amid a patchwork of rolling pasture, native woodland, and exposed rock, the hill draws hikers, photographers, and locals looking to stretch their legs away from the main roads.

 History & Name

-The name “Foxes Rock” dates back to the 19th‑century Ordnance Survey maps, which recorded the summit after the red foxes that once used the craggy limestone outcrops as a safe haven.
-Local folklore adds a layer of mystery: the nearby Long Woman’s Grave is said to mark the burial place of a giantess who, according to legend, guarded the hills and the foxes that roamed them.
-The summit is listed as a “4” hill in the Irish hill‑listing system, with a grid reference of J140138 and a prominence of 47 m (corrected from earlier 46 m data).
+The name “Foxes Rock” appears on 19th-century Ordnance Survey maps, coined after the red foxes that once used the craggy gabbro outcrops as a natural den.
+Local lore adds a darker thread: the nearby Long Woman’s Grave is traditionally linked to a giantess who guarded the hills and the foxes that roamed them.
+In modern hill-listing systems, the peak is classified as a “4” hill, carrying a grid reference of J140138 and a prominence of 47 m.
+While the foxes have long since moved on, the name remains a familiar marker for anyone navigating the Cooley foothills.

-• Popular loop (≈4 h, moderate‑hard) – Starts at Long Woman’s Grave (about 1 km from the trailhead), ascends to The Foxes Rock, drops into a small valley dotted with mountain ponds, then climbs to Ravens Rock for a secondary viewpoint.
-The circuit continues past Split Rock, the quirky Hollapolla Cave, and returns along river‑lined forest paths.
-The initial climb is steep, so a reasonable level of fitness is required.
+• Popular loop (≈4 hours, moderate-hard) – Begins at Long Woman’s Grave (roughly 1 km from the main trailhead), climbs to The Foxes Rock, dips into a valley dotted with mountain ponds, and rises again to Ravens Rock for a secondary viewpoint.
+The circuit continues past Split Rock and the informal Hollapolla Cave, returning along river-lined forest tracks.
+The initial ascent is steep, making this route best suited for walkers with a reasonable level of fitness.

-• Direct ascent (≈30 min) – From the Ballinteskin car park, follow the well‑marked path straight up to the cairn.
-This route is popular for a quick summit photo.
+• Direct ascent (≈30 minutes) – From the Ballinteskin car park, follow the well-marked path straight up to the summit cairn.
+This is the quickest way to secure a photo at the top before turning back.

-• Bike‑and‑walk option – Cyclists can lock their bikes at the Long Woman’s Grave car park and complete the loop on foot, a practice noted by local walkers.
+• Bike-and-walk option – Cyclists can lock their bikes at the Long Woman’s Grave car park and tackle the loop on foot, a combination frequently used by local trail groups.

 Flora & Fauna